ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 fully support **changing syntax and semantics, compile-time custom code generation, etc.**

-Therefore, as it's main purpose is to create some domain-specific languages very easily, it should also support **easy IDE integration**.
+Therefore, as its main purpose is to create some domain-specific languages very easily, it should also support **easy IDE integration**.

 <procedure>

-To do so, compiler should be able to **work as language server using compile-time concept**:
+To do so, compiler should be able to **work as a language server using compile-time concept**:
 [dynamic syntax highlighting, code completion, code navigation, refactoring, warnings and errors (static analysis)]( https://nadeeshaangunasinghe.medium.com/why-use-language-server-aa9bb47207b8)